ns-develops/Rise-app/README.md

 <br>
 `Open the link in your Android phone’s web browser (e.g Chrome).
 You’ll see a page where you can download the app file (APK).
-Tap Download or Install to start downloading the app.`
+Press install to start downloading the app.`
 <br>
 <br>
 `If your phone warns you that the app is from “unknown sources,” you need to allow installation from external sources: